LadyNaggaga/training-tutorials/content/efcore/getting-started/generating-databases-and-data-models.md

 dotnet ef migrations update
 ```

-Anytime you make changes to the data model, you will need to add and run a new migration for the changes to be reflected in your database.
+Anytime we make changes to the data model, we will need to add and run a new migration for the changes to be reflected in our database.

 ## Generating a Data Model from an Existing Database

-We can also have EF Core automatically generate a data model from an existing database.
-To generate a model from your database, first create an EF Core project.
+You can also have EF Core automatically generate a data model from an existing database (we'll walk through how to do this, but you don't have to follow along if you don't have a pre-existing database).
+To generate a model from a database, first create an EF Core project.
 Be sure to follow the steps in the [Installing EF Core](installing-ef-core.md) lesson so your project is properly connected to EF Core.
 Once your project is ready-to-go, navigate to the directory of your project which contains the `project.json` file in command line.
 Next, run the [dotnet-ef-dbcontext-scaffold](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/dotnet#dotnet-ef-dbcontext-scaffold) command to create a model from the existing database.

 ```
-dotnet ef dbcontext scaffold <your DB connection string> <your DB provider namespace>
+dotnet ef dbcontext scaffold <DB connection string> <DB provider namespace>
 ```

 For example, if we wanted to generate a data model from an existing SQLite database, we would run the following command: